What happens after being charged with crime? This page explains the police procedure if you get charged with a crime in

 When you have attended your hearing you might get given bail again until the start of your trial.
-This can happen whether your hearing takes place at a magistrates' court or a 'virtual court' with video conferencing in courtrooms.
+This can happen if your hearing takes place at a magistrates' court or a 'virtual court' with video conferencing in courtrooms.

 There are several common reasons why you may not get bail such as if:

 The court may decide to put you on remand if you are an adult.
-That means you will go to prison until you get your hearing at a magistrates' court.
+That means you will go to prison until you get a hearing at a magistrates' court.

 Offenders under 18 years of age will get taken to a secure centre for youngsters.
 Facilities used for young people in custody are not the same facility as an adult prison.